ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Mitral Stenosis.md

 	- pregnancy, and
 	- thyrotoxicosis
 - with progressive --> lesser degrees of stress precipitate dyspnea, the patient becomes limited in daily activities, and orthopnea and paroxysmal nocturnal dyspnea develop
-- persistent AF --> accelerated rate of symptoms progre
+- persistent AF --> accelerated rate of symptoms progress
+- Hemoptysis --> rupture of pulmonary-bronchial venous connections secondary to pulmonary venous hypertension
+	- more in patient with high LA pressure but normal pulmonary vascular resistance
+	- rarely fatal
+- Recurrent Pulmonary emboli +/- infarcts --> late in course, cause mortality and morbidity
+- Pulmonary infection in winters in untreated MS
+	- bronchitis
+	- Bronchopneumonia
+	- lobar pneumonia
+# Pulmonary Changes
+- fibrous thickening of walls of alveoli and pulmonary capillaries
+- VC, Total lung capacity , maximal breathing capacity and O2 uptake per unit ventilation all reduce